 Stakers are required to pay a network fee, a fixed cost determined by the ssv.network DAO.
 The fee is charged per validator, and added to the overall yearly cost of the SSV node.
 The network fee will flow directly into the DAO treasury and will be used to fund further development of the ecosystem and other activities that have passed the DAO voting process.

 A service that provides streamlined Ethereum validator set-up and management.
 A non-custodial staking service does not hold user private validator or withdrawal keys.
-This allows stakers to maximize their returns and mitigates security risks as they retain complete control over their keys and assets.
+Stakers no longer need to share rewards generated and mitigates security risks as they retain complete control over their keys and assets.

 Individuals or institutions that provide the hardware infrastructure, run the SSV protocol, and manage validator KeyShares on behalf of stakers.
 Operators charge stakers a fee in $SSV for operating their validator(s).
 Each operator is ranked on a scale of 0-100% based on the overall quality of service they provide, to provide a transparent view to stakers on the network.